Cook County, Illinois: Geography

 According to the U.S. Census Bureau, the county has a total area of 1635 sqmi, of which 945 sqmi is land and 690 sqmi (42.2%) is water.
 It is the sixth largest county in Illinois by land area, and the largest in total area.
 Most of the water is in Lake Michigan.
 The highest point is more than 950 ft, and is in northwest Barrington Township, in the northwest corner of the county.
 The lowest point is less than 580 ft, along the Lake Michigan shoreline.

 Climate and weather

 In July, temperatures in Chicago, Cook County average daytime highs of 84 °F, and nighttime lows of 68 °F; and January daytime highs of 31 °F, and nighttime lows of 18 °F. Winter temperatures will sometimes veer above 40 °F, and, although not common, have also risen over 50 °F on some winter days.
 Average monthly precipitation ranged from 4.30 in in June to 1.77 in in February.

-Cook County is among the few counties in the United States to border two counties with the same name (Lake County, Illinois and Lake County, Indiana).
-Illinois has two such counties (Randolph County borders both Perry County, Illinois and Perry County, Missouri).